 Choice of venue provision in registry agreements

-ICANN’s Registry Agreement contains a choice of venue provision.
+Dispute arising in the context of ICANN’s Registry Agreement are to be resolved under “binding arbitration” pursuant to ICC rules.
+Moreover, the RA contains a general choice of venue provision.
 This provision sets the venue to Los Angeles California as both the physical place and the seat of the arbitration (to be held under ICC rules.)

 POSSIBLE SOLUTIONS